DBBrowne/simple-pokemon-api/README.md

 ### Good times
   - First test suite setup involving express / HTTP / mocks.

+  - Nice, lightweight, in-memory cache.
+We've not holding much data here, so no issue with a crude approach.

 ### Challenges
   - First test suite setup.
     - Jest was refusing to await the teardown command.
 It remains unclear why it is now behaving as expected, and is still sometimes detecting an open handle before exiting.